 806.8.4.4.5 Inlet Controls

 Storm drain (median or curb) inlet protection measures prevent soil and debris from entering storm drain inlets.
 Temporary inlet protection is implemented at existing inlets prior to land disturbance, and new inlets are protected and as they are brought on-line.
-Effective storm drain inlet protection must be provided throughout the project until all sources with potential for discharging to an inlet have been paved or stabilized.
+Effective storm drain inlet protection must be provided for all inlets susceptible to receiving sediment throughout the project until all sources with potential for discharging to an inlet have been paved or stabilized.
 At that time inlet controls can be removed.

 As the conditions or operations change during a project, the sediment control BMP protecting the storm drain inlet may need to be modified to ensure proper effectiveness for sediment capture.
 Limiting the amount of sediment entering a storm sewer will reduce the need to clean out pipes at the end of the project.